RedisGears/RedisGears/docs/docs/Examples.md

 ## Enrich and transform data

-Data can be extracted, enriched or transformed and loaded again.
+Data can be extracted, enriched or transformed, and loaded again.
 As an example, upon insertion of a document in a Hash data structure, a Trigger can launch the execution of a Function that computes the number of words in the text (in the example, a simple tokenization is presented but the logic can be as complex as required).
 The counter is finally stored in the same Hash together with the original document.

 ```javascript
 function wordsCounter(client, data){